mariolazzari/node-inter/README.md

 - You want to decouple object creation from usage
 - You expect to add new types in the future
 - You want to follow Open/Closed Principle (open for extension, closed for modification)

+### Singleton pattern

+The Singleton Pattern is a creational design pattern that ensures a class has only one instance and provides a global access point to that instance.

+- Private constructor – prevents direct instantiation.
+- Static instance – holds the single object.
+- Public access method – returns the same instance every time.